Kellen-Linse/PostgreSQL_Notes/0_Course_Intro/index.md

 - **SQL is very different than Postgres!**
   - SQL is a communication language, a set of instructions that allows us to interact with our db.
-    - SQL is not specific to Postgres, it is used for a variety of different dbs.
+    - SQL is NOT specific to Postgres, it is used for a variety of different dbs.
       - You can transfer the knowledge to other dbs.

 <hr>